The Jam Bones were founded by Rich Walikis back in the summer of 2003. The original band had CR Stewart on drums as well a slew of

 By fall of 2017, Rich recuperated, regrouped, and reinvigorated the Jam Bones by bringing in accomplished 5-string bassist Ralph Vito into the mix.
 The current lineup of

-Rich, Jeff, and Ralph is arguably the strongest talent this band has seen since 2003 - so be prepared for a new musical renaissance and experience.
+Rich, Jeff, and Ralph is arguably the strongest talent this band has seen since its inception - so be prepared for a new musical renaissance and experience.
 Carry on, Jam Bones!